Daum Group

 Our work will shed new light on how ribosomes are switched off as cells transition into dormancy and how ribosomes are reactivated again when the cells “reawaken” from dormancy.

-FULLY FUNDED PHD STUDENTSHIP AVAILABLE
+FULLY FUNDED PHD STUDENTSHIP AVAILABLE!

-Unlocking the molecular mechanisms governing stem cell dormancy
+Thesis Title: Unlocking the molecular mechanisms governing stem cell dormancy

 This project is the ideal opportunity to work in a truly interdisciplinary, diverse, and inclusive research team.
-You will collaborate with experts across fields, blending biology, imaging, bioinformatics and artificial intelligence to decipher living systems.
-You will acquire expertise in cutting-edge techniques, which will place you at the forefront of research into life’s most fundamental processes.
-You will make impactful discoveries, which will shape our understanding of stem cell dormancy and gain insights that have the potential to facilitate a step change in the way we understand embryonic development and cure disease.
+You will work at the interface of three diverse research groups (Daum and Smith) housed at the Living Systems Institute at the University of Exeter.
+You will collaborate with experts across fields, blending biology, imaging, structural biology and bioinformatics to decipher living systems.
+You will acquire expertise in cutting-edge research techniques, which will place you at the forefront of research into life’s most fundamental processes.
+Your work will significantly impact our understanding of stem cell dormancy, embryo development, and potentially inspire new cancer treatments.